nyathea/legacypatcher/README.md

 - v8.71
 - v9.10.1

-## Download
+## Where do i download?
-Right now releases arent provided until its stable, if you want to use it you can download from here or from the workflow.
+Right now releases wont be made until its stable, if you want to test it you can download from the nightly link or from the workflow.

 [Link to Nightly Build](https://nightly.link/nyathea/TwitterLegacyPatcher/workflows/makefile/main)